kubevault/kubevault/docs/concepts/secret-engine-crds/database-secret-engine/databaseaccessrequest.md

-`spec.roleRef` is a `required` field that specifies the reference to a database Role CR (i.e.[MongoDBRole](/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md), [PostgresRole](/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md), [MySQLRole](/docs/concepts/secret-engine-crds/database-secret-engine/mysql.md)) against which credential will be issued.
+`spec.roleRef` is a `required` field that specifies the reference to a database Role CR (i.e.[MongoDBRole](/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md), [PostgresRole](/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md), [MySQLRole](/docs/concepts/secret-engine-crds/database-secret-engine/mysql.md)) against which credentials will be issued.

 It has the following fields: